Brandon Davies

-Brandon Davies (born July 25, 1991) is an American-born naturalized Ugandan professional basketball player for Alvark Tokyo of the Japanese B.League.
-He also represents the senior Ugandan national team.
+Brandon Davies (born July 25, 1991) is an American-born naturalized Ugandan former professional basketball player.
+He represented the senior Ugandan national team.
 He was an all-conference college player at Brigham Young University.
 Davies is a two time All-EuroLeague selection.

 Early life and college career

 Davies was born in Philadelphia, Pennsylvania but adopted by single mother Kathy Davies and raised in Provo, Utah.
 He attended Provo High School, where his team won state titles in his sophomore and junior seasons.
 After considering schools such as California, Gonzaga, and Utah, Davies chose to play college basketball at Brigham Young.

 After playing a reserve role as a freshman in 2009–10, Davies became a key player for the Cougars as a sophomore.
 He served as the key inside player for the small, sharp-shooting 2010–11 Cougars (led by eventual National Player of the Year Jimmer Fredette).
 BYU raced to a 27–2 record and was ranked no. 3 in the AP Poll when Davies was suspended from the team for violating BYU's honor code by having premarital sex with his girlfriend.

 Davies was reinstated to the team as a junior and was named to the All-West Coast Conference team in each of his last two seasons at BYU.
 As a senior, Davies served as team captain and averaged 17.7 points and 8.0 rebounds per game.